jnozzi/cocoadev.com/SiteContent/General/CompilingPluginWithUnknownClasses.markdown

 ----

-Don't suppress undefined symbols; those are ''errors'' in this situation, and suppressing them won't make them go away.
+Don't suppress undefined symbols; those are *errors* in this situation, and suppressing them won't make them go away.

-''They aren't errors.
+*They aren't errors.
 If you're subclassing a class from the app, the linker will complain unless you suppress the warning.
-See [[GPGMail]], or any other plugin that does this.''
+See General/GPGMail, or any other plugin that does this.*

-The linker will not complain if you pass a proper <code>-bundle_loader</code> flag, which is the right way to do this.
+The linker will not complain if you pass a proper     -bundle_loader flag, which is the right way to do this.

 Using the app as the bundle loader should work.
-Are you sure that the copy of the app that you're linking against is unstripped and not using [[ZeroLink]]?
+Are you sure that the copy of the app that you're linking against is unstripped and not using General/ZeroLink?

 ----

-Thanks to [[GPGMail]], i found the answer to my question.
+Thanks to General/GPGMail, i found the answer to my question.
 What was needed to do is to specify the path to the "Bundle Loader" and also the flag "-undefined dynamic_lookup" (in the Othe Linker Flags).